EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The DeepLASI confidence level for determinig the states on each trace

 Another resulting histogram is the apparent FRET efficiency to give a quick overview of the existing FRET populations.
-It is the mean FRET efficiency observed on the states found along the traces.
+It is the mean FRET efficiency observed on the states found along the traces(:numref:`statewise-meanFRET_histogram`).

 .. figure:: ./../../figures/examples/7_Statewise_MeanFRET.png
    :width: 350